weizhen1883/MSP430LIB/README.md

 # API
-* gpio
+gpio
-pinNumber: a string of pin numbers such as "P1.1"
+* pinNumber: a string of pin numbers such as "P1.1"
-pinMode:
+* status: pin output status ("ON", "OFF", and "TOGGLE")
-status: pin output status ("ON", "OFF", and "TOGGLE")
+* pinMode: